http-server-rs/http-server/README.md

 Proxies requests to the provided URL.
 The URL provided is used as the base URL for incoming requests.

-## References
+## Reference

-The following are some relevant details on features supported by this HTTP Server solution that may be of the interest of the user.
+The following are some relevant details on features supported by this HTTP Server that may be of interest to the user.

 ### Compression

-Even when compression is supported, by default the server will not compress any HTTP response contents.
+Even though compression is supported, by default the server will not compress any HTTP response contents.

-You must specify the compression configuration you want to use, as of today the server only supports compression with the GZip algorithm, but `brotli` is also planed to be supported, that's why theres two ways to configure this server to use compression.
+You must specify the compression configuration you want to use, in the configuration file or on the command line.

+As of today the server only supports compression with the GZip algorithm, but `brotli` support is also planned.

-The following MIME types will be skipped from compression:
+The following MIME types are never compressed:

 - `application/gzip`
 - `application/octet-stream`